mcbbaker/genome_synteny/README.md

 # genome-synteny
 A workflow for obtaining syntenic blocks from annotated genome assemblies.
 ## Data Needed
-- Fasta file containing peptide sequences for annotated genes
+- For each genome, a fasta file containing peptide sequences for annotated genes
-- Annotated genes in gff3 format
+- For each genome, annotated genes in gff3 format
 - (_Optional_) Text file containing blacklisted descriptions for genes (e.g. "retrotran"), one description on each line

 ## 1) All-By-All Blast
-Create and execute shell script that combines all fasta files into one file:
+Create and execute a shell script that concatenates all peptide fasta files:
 > ./cmd.sh

 Create a blast database from these sequences: